-As of September, 2015, queen size bed with lovely and comfortable new mattress set, 2 dressers, 2 night tables with lamps, plus a lamp on one of the dressers, digital alarm clock.
+Queen size bed with lovely and comfortable new mattress set, 2 dressers, 2 night tables with lamps, plus a lamp on the dresser, digital alarm clock.
 Each of the beds comes with an electric mattress-heater pad to warm up the bed before you get in, when the weather turns cold.

 The stairs are narrow and steep so care should be taken when using them and we recommend using the handrails on both sides to go up or down.

 South Bedroom – 1 double bed, 1 single bed, night table, dresser, 1 large desk and 2 table lamps.
 This room has a lovely view of the pond.

 North Bedroom – 1 double bed, 1 dresser, 2 night tables, cupboard with extra pillows and blankets, three table lamps.

 In 1866 when this house was built, closets weren’t in vogue as the early pioneers didn’t have many belongings, so this house doesn’t have closets in the bedrooms, but there are wall pegs to hang clothes in the upstairs bedrooms, and on the main floor there is an angled rack on the wall behind the door with hangers and 4 metal clothes hooks on the back of the door.